What makes our school outstanding?

-The school provides over 24 different afterschool clubs every week.
+- The school provides many different after school clubs every week.
 These include drama, gifted and talented club, art and design, ICT as well as homework support and sports clubs led by professional sports coaches.
 These clubs are available to KS1 and KS2 pupils.

 Nursery – home visits, visits to school in July, intervention in August, settling in activities, holiday toilet training, groups to build confidence and to develop social skills, speech and language groups, story tent, toddler group for prospective pupils, boys group, football, art and dance 3’o clock club.